YTGamer/bdthemes/README.md

 # If you don't know…

 To download a theme, choose the theme file and click "Raw" at the file top.
 Use Ctrl + S to save.
 You must save in the following path: `%appdata%\BetterDiscord\themes` (or `\plugins` for plugins) (paste it in file explorer).
-And enable in Discord app.
+Make sure your file name ends with `.theme.css` and enable in Discord app.